kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- URS defines the functions users need, while FDS specifies how those requirements are implemented through functions, screens, and interfaces.
+- URS defines the functionality users need, and FDS translates those requirements into functional, screen, and interface designs.
-- FDS separates the document header in `fds_spec`, functional details in `fds_item`, and interface details in `fds_interface`.
+- FDS is divided into the document header `fds_spec`, functional details in `fds_item`, and interface details in `fds_interface`.
-- Formal traceability between URS and FDS detail items is managed in `traceability_link`.
+- Formal traceability between URS and FDS detail items is managed through polymorphic references in `traceability_link`. `fds_interface.source_system` and `target_system` are system-name strings, and `fds_mapping` is also a display value, so they should not be interpreted as FKs to `system_asset` or `fds_item`.

 ---